Mortar, pestle and rolling pin.

-A foot stool I built as an experiment to practice making things that are held together without fasteners or glue of any kind.
+This foot stool was built as an experiment to practice glue-less joinery.
 The legs are held on by angled stub tenons and the stringer uses wedged tenons to hold everything snug.
-The wood is a combination of spalted hard maple and osage orange, all harvested locally.
+The wood is a combination of locally harvested spalted hard maple and osage orange.

-I turned this on the lathe from a large piece of osage orange.
-It is mounted on a copper pipe and set in a concrete base with a pump for our pond.
-Bonus slow motion video of it in operation.
+Turned from a large piece of osage orange, mounted on a copper pipe and set in a concrete base with a pump for our pond.
+Bonus slow motion video of the fountain in operation.

 A drawer unit for my office that uses bookmatched slabs from a spalted silver maple for the drawer faces.
-The handles are made of figured pear and the carcasse is maple faced plywood.
+The hand carved handles are made of flame figured pear and the carcasse is maple faced plywood.

-This bowl is about 16" in diameter and made of a single piece of box elder.
-The exterior is dyed and finished in a high gloss fire engine red.
+This bowl is about 16" in diameter and made of a single piece of lightly figured box elder.
+The exterior is dyed fire engine red and finished in a high gloss tung oil.
 The interior is oil and beeswax buffed to a medium shine.
-This bowl was auctioned off in support of the Franklin County Board of Developmental Disabilities.
+Auctioned off in support of the Franklin County Board of Developmental Disabilities.